 - 1 to 2 hours Time to Spend

-Shanghai's picturesque waterfront, known as "The Bund," is where you'll find those classic skyline photo ops.
-With the Oriental Pearl TV Tower, the Shanghai World Financial Center, and other skyscrapers standing across the Huangpu River, the view (on a clear day) stuns observers.
-Plus, if you look away from the river, you'll see gorgeous European-style buildings housing restaurants and shops (Nanjing Road is just around the corner).
-And along the Bund, you'll find numerous vendors hawking souvenirs and snacks.
-One TripAdvisor user suggests, "Nothing beats strolling along the Bund before or after a great meal downtown.
-It's best experienced at night and as a sort of appetizer or dessert."
+Shanghai's picturesque waterfront, known as "the Bund," is where you'll find those classic skyline photo ops.
+With the Oriental Pearl TV Tower, the Shanghai World Financial Center and other skyscrapers standing across the Huangpu River, the view (on a clear day) stuns.
+And behind you, gorgeous European-style buildings housing restaurants and shops (Nanjing Road is just around the corner) line the waterfront boulevard, affording plenty of activities.